Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Windows-EC2/README.md

 ### Create a Putty SSH Profile ###

 Next we will configure [Putty with a pre-set SSH profile](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-putty-on-digitalocean-droplets-windows-users) for quick SSH access to our Linux EC2 Instance.
-This is staging a quick acces smethod for subsequent modules and labs.
+This is staging a quick access method for subsequent modules and labs.

 1. Next run `Putty.exe` from the start menu.
-2. In the left pande under **`Session`**, enter `172.16.20.10` under *hostname*
+2. In the left pane under **`Session`**, enter `172.16.20.10` under *hostname*
 3. Keep default port of `22`
 4. On the left pane, navigate to **`Connection > SSH > Auth`** and browse to upload your newly converted private `.ppk` key under the *Private key for authentication*
-5. Navigate to **`Data`** in the left pane and enter `Ubuntu` under *Auto-login username*
+5. Navigate to **`Data`** in the left pane and enter `ubuntu` under *Auto-login username*

+  > Ensure that the username "ubuntu" is all lower case as the password is case sensitive.

 6. Navigate to **`Session`** in the left pane and enter `compute-1` for the *Saved Session* name
 7. Click Save